About joining and relating tables

-Learn how to create a relationship class
+Learn how to create a relationship class.

 A relationship class stores information about associations among features and records in a geodatabase and can help ensure your data's integrity.

-Learn more about the benefits of using relationship classes
+Learn more about the benefits of using relationship classes.

 Follow these general guidelines when choosing between joins and relates on your data:

 When you save a map containing joins and relates, ArcMap saves the definition of how the two attribute tables are linked rather than saving the linked data itself.
 The next time you open your map, ArcMap reestablishes the relationship (whether a join or relate) between the tables by reading the tables from the database.
-In this way, any changes to the source tables that have taken place since they were last viewed on the map, are automatically included and reflected on the map.
+In this way, any changes to the source tables that have taken place since they were last viewed on the map are automatically included and reflected on the map.

-Joins can be stored in a ArcMap document or in a layer file.
+Joins can be stored in an ArcMap document or in a layer file.
 If you plan on moving the data at some point, you should save your ArcMap documents with relative paths.
 If data is moved, you can repair tables and layers after opening the document, but unless the target table and the join tables are in the same directory or workspace, the joins will not be repaired.
-If you save your document with relative paths, tables and layers will be restored automatically with joins as long as the document has been moved relative to the where the data has been moved.
+If you save your document with relative paths, tables and layers will be restored automatically with joins as long as the document has been moved relative to where the data has been moved.

 You can make a permanent disk copy of a layer with joined data simply by exporting the layer.
 To export the layer, right-click it in the table of contents, point to Data, and click Export Data.
-This creates a new feature class with all of the attributes, including the joined fields.
+This creates a new feature class with all of the attributes including the joined fields.